 Disciplines represented on the DSMB should include experts in or representatives of the relevant clinical practice, the relevant complementary and alternative medicine modality, clinical trials methodology, and biostatistics.
 Additional DSMB members should include a medical ethicist and a public ombudsman.
 An NCCAM official(s) may serve as an ex-officio member(s) of the DSMB.
-NCCAM Program Officers may fill this role if they are not in conflict with the trial (e.g., cooperative agreements and contracts).
+NCCAM Program Directors may fill this role if they are not in conflict with the trial (e.g., cooperative agreements and contracts).

 A Chairperson will be selected prior to the first meeting.
 While the Chair will lead all meetings of the DSMB, the Chair and the NCCAM-appointed DSMB Executive Secretary will cooperate on development and execution of all logistic activities associated with the DSMB including 1) oversight and coordination of all meetings and communications; 2) development of the agenda; 3) identification and review of substantive materials; and 4) production of meeting minutes and reports.
 In addition, the Executive Secretary ensures that the DSMB complies with all NIH and PHS policies and procedures concerning DSMB activities.